securitybunker/databunker/API.md

 # Data Bunker API

-**Data Bunker is advanced personal information tokenization and storage service build to comply with GDPR.**
+**Data Bunker is an information tokenization and storage service build to comply with GDPR and CCPA privacy requirements.**

 ---